-If a taxpayer's federal taxable income adjusted gross income or federal tax credit is corrected or otherwise determined by the federal government, the taxpayer must, within six months after being notified of the correction or final determination by the federal government, file an income tax return with the Secretary reflecting the corrected or determined taxable income. adjusted gross income or federal tax credit.
+If a taxpayer's federal taxable income adjusted gross income or federal tax credit that affects the amount of State tax payable is corrected or otherwise determined by the federal government, the taxpayer must, within six months after being notified of the correction or final determination by the federal government, file an income tax return with the Secretary reflecting the corrected or determined taxable income. adjusted gross income or federal tax credit that affects the amount of State tax payable.
 The Secretary must propose an assessment for any additional tax due from the taxpayer as provided in Article 9 of this Chapter.
 The Secretary must refund any overpayment of tax as provided in Article 9 of this Chapter.
 A taxpayer who fails to comply with this section is subject to the penalties in G.S.
 105-236 and forfeits the right to any refund due by reason of the determination."